tl-its-umich-edu/my-learning-analytics/README.md

  If a snapshot fails due to change in the UI, try updating the snapshot from the failed test from cypress controlled browser 'compare snapshot' and a pop up appears to `Update Snapshot`

+## Jest Testing
+`docker exec -it webpack_watcher npm test` will run the test suite for the front-end React application.
+[Jest](https://jestjs.io/) is the testing framework used.
+More tests (including back-end tests) are planned for the future.

 ## Accessibility

 ### Keyboard Navigation